 - Species: Anthrenus verbasci, Attagenus unicolor

-- Common names: Variegated carpet beetle, black carpet beetle
+- Common names: Variegated carpet beetle, black carpet beetle, varied carpet beetle

-Adults are small (1/8" 3-5mm), rounded beetles with dark colored or patterned wing covers, depending on the species.
-Larvae are similar sized and have a tapered body shape.
+Adult varied carpet beetles are small (3–5 millimeters or about an eighth of an inch), rounded beetles with dark-colored or patterned wing covers, depending on the species.
+Larvae are similarly sized and have a tapered body.
 Larvae have alternating light and dark stripes and are covered with tiny hairs that can be 'puffed up' if larvae are disturbed.

 Adult beetles are attracted to lights and can be concentrated around window sills.
 Larvae are often seen crawling up walls.
 If either life stage is found, a search should be made for infested materials.

-Infestations most often begin in areas where food is stored, particularly if bulk foods are often purchased and stored in non-air tight containers.
+Infestations most often begin in areas where food is stored, particularly if bulk foods are not stored in airtight containers.

-Dry pet food is another common source of infestation.
-Wool clothing that is infrequently worn or wool blankets stored in attics, basements and closets are also frequently infested.
+Dry pet food is a common source of infestation.
+Wool clothing or wool blankets stored in attics, basements and closets are also frequently infested.

-Check all areas where lint, especially dog or cat hair, tends to accumulate: areas under carpets and along carpet edges; under seldom-moved furniture; in floor cracks, registers and ducts.
+Check all areas where lint, especially dog or cat hair, tends to accumulate, including areas under carpets and along carpet edges; under seldom-moved furniture; and in floor cracks, registers and ducts.

 Other possible breeding sites are old animal or bird nests that may be in the house, and collections of dead insects around windows.